 We’re here to point out what you don’t know.

 From a macro sense, helping people buy and sell real estate is our job, but we have many micro jobs within this.
 We help people understand and manage risk (and how that relates to a possible reward), we help buyers and sellers understand how much leverage they do or don’t have in their given situation (and how to proceed based on this knowledge), and we help our friends and clients understand what the proper expectations should be considering the decision they are about to make.
 Sometimes, this means telling them what they don’t know.
-You may expect a short story, but I know you’re headed for poetry.
+You may expect a short story, but I know you’re heading for poetry.
 This is something we’d want you to know.

 Unfortunately, time travel is not yet possible.